wp-plugins/atcontent/readme.txt

 1. After the plugin downloading and activation it's needed to connect your blog to AtContent.
 For this, click the highlighted button in AtContent plugin settings.
 [Screenshot](http://i.imgur.com/3euuvNn.png).
 2. If you still do not have an AtContent account you will be asked to create one.
 Fill in the fields or simply click "Connect with Facebook".
 [Screenshot](http://i.imgur.com/Xnz3Ux8.png).
-3. After account creation you can import all your posts to AtContent to get free backlinks and cloud backup.
-For this just click "Import" button on plugin settings page.
+3. After account creation you can sync all your posts with AtContent to get free backlinks and cloud backup.
+For this just click "Sync with AtContent" button on plugin settings page.
 [Screenshot](http://i.imgur.com/wmOFHgi.png).

 **1, 2, 3: You're done!**